Skip to content

 How to get your xc skis snow ready | Jeff Roe the tech guy

 You know him, the big bearded guy with the apron.
-Jeff is our ski technician at the store and he has a few tips for getting your skis ready for the upcoming winter season.
+Jeff is one of our ski technicians at the store and he has a few tips for getting your skis ready for the upcoming winter season.

 Jeff Roe xc ski technician